Can references be without authors, dates and titles?

 If students find a web page that has no authors, no title and no publication date, they can of course also use ‘no date’ instead of the year of publication.
 However, students should also very carefully consider whether a source without the majority of its reference elements is in fact an appropriate or trustworthy source to add to a reference list.

-Good work on finishing this short course on locating source details.
-Consider completing our Lesson 3 activities to check progress and understanding before you move on to one of our other short courses.
+Good work on finishing this short reader on locating source details.
+Consider completing our Chapter 3 activities to check progress and understanding before you move on to one of our other short readers.

-Lesson 2 explores the topic: Where can citation and reference details be found?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Where can citation and reference details be found?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: Can references be without authors, dates and titles?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Can references be without authors, dates and titles?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.